Mike Mickens

-Mike Mickens (born July 24, 1987) is a former American football cornerback in the National Football League for the Dallas Cowboys, Tampa Bay Buccaneers and Cincinnati Bengals.
-He played college football at the University of Cincinnati.
-He is currently the cornerbacks' coach for the University of Notre Dame.
+Michael Mickens (born July 24, 1987) is an American football coach and former cornerback who is the defensive backs coach and defensive pass game coordinator of the Notre Dame Fighting Irish.
+He was a member of the Dallas Cowboys, Tampa Bay Buccaneers, and Cincinnati Bengals of the National Football League (NFL), and the Calgary Stampeders of the Canadian Football League (CFL).
+He played college football for the Cincinnati Bearcats.

-Early years
+Early life

-Mickens attended Wayne High School, where he helped his team to two league titles and a 24-9 record.
+Mickens attended Wayne High School, where he helped his team to two league titles and a 24–9 record.
 He posted in his career 205 tackles, 10 interceptions, 4 blocked field goals and one kickoff returned for a touchdown.
 He received All-Greater Western Ohio Conference honors twice.

 He also practiced track and field, winning the 300 metres hurdles state title as a junior and placing second on the 4 × 400 metres relay team at the state finals as a sophomore.

 College career

 Mickens accepted a football scholarship from the University of Cincinnati.
 As a freshman, he earned the starter right cornerback position during the preseason practices and went on to become an impact player, registering 51 tackles (sixth on the team), 15 passes defensed (second in the nation) and one interception.

 As a sophomore, he was moved to left cornerback, collecting 59 tackles (sixth on the team), 15 passes deflected (eighth in the nation), 3 interceptions, one quarterback pressure, one forced fumble and one fumble recovery.

 He received All-American honors as a junior, after recording 53 tackles, 6 interceptions (second in school history) and 12 passes defensed.
 He combined with fellow cornerback DeAngelo Smith to register a total of 14 interceptions, the most by a cornerback duo in college football in 2007.
 He had 6 tackles and 2 interceptions, including one returned for a 45-yard touchdown against Southeast Missouri State University.
 He had 7 tackles, one interception and one fumble recovery against Marshall University.

 Mickens elected to return to school for his senior season, but suffered a left knee injury during a practice on November 20, 2008.
 He started 11 games at left cornerback, but missed the last 3 regular season games.
 He returned to play in the 2009 Orange Bowl, although he struggled in the contest.
 He finished the year with 70 tackles (second on the team), 2 tackles for loss, 10 passes defensed and 4 interceptions (tied for the team lead).
 He had 14 tackles and 3 passes defensed against the University of Akron.
 He had 11 tackles and on pass defensed against West Virginia University.

 He left as the school's career leader in interceptions (14) and interception return yards (296).
 He started 46 out of 47 games, while registering 233 tackles (8 for loss), 48 passes defensed, one sack, one forced fumble and 2 fumble recoveries.

+Mickens was inducted into the University of Cincinnati's Jame P. Kelly Hall of Fame on October 24, 2025.